 Some other similar projects are listed below -

-IEEE P802.11af: IEEE Standard for Information Technology - Telecommunications and Information Exchange Between Systems - Local and Metropolitan Area Networks - Specific Requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications - Amendment: TV White Spaces Operation
+IEEE Std.
+802.11TM-2016 : IEEE Standard for Information Technology - Telecommunications and Information Exchange Between Systems - Local and Metropolitan Area Networks - Specific Requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications

-P802.15.4m: IEEE Standard for Local and Metropolitan Area Networks Part 15.4: Low Rate Wireless Personal Area Networks (LR-WPANs) Amendment: TV White Space Between 54 MHz and 862 MHz Physical Layer
+IEEE Std.
+802.15.4TM-2015: IEEE Standard for Local and Metropolitan Area Networks Part 15.4: Low Rate Wireless Personal Area Networks

 IEEE P1900.7: Radio Interface for White Space Dynamic Spectrum Access Radio Systems Supporting Fixed and Mobile Operation

+The IEEE Std.
+802.11-2016 contains the IEEE 802.11af amendment on TV White Spaces Operation for 802.11 Systems.
+The IEEE Std.
+802.15.4-2015 contains the IEEE 802.15.4m amendment on TV White Spaces Operation between 54 MHz and 862 Mhz.

 Below is the summary of how the proposed Revision to the IEEE 802.22 Standard is likely to be substantially different from these on-going or completed projects:

 No other IEEE standard supports all the three mechanisms of spectrum sharing namely, sensing, database access and beaconing.
 There is no other Cognitive Radio IEEE 802 standard or project, for combined broadband services and monitoring applications aimed at wireless regional area networks.

-The IEEE 802.11 AF and IEEE 802.15.4m amendments propose carrier sense multiple access medium access control (MAC) mechanisms, whereas the IEEE 802.22 proposes time division multiple access (TDMA).
+The IEEE 802.11 and IEEE 802.15.4 projects propose Carrier Sense Multiple Access medium access control (MAC) mechanisms, whereas the IEEE 802.22 proposes time division multiple access (TDMA).

-The IEEE 802.11 AF amendment proposes throughputs (e. g.
-24 Mb/s to 384 Mb/s) that are similar to IEEE 802.22 and the P802.22b amendment, but it is generally designed for shorter ranges due to a smaller cyclic prefix, in-home and enterprise applications.
+The IEEE 802.11 systems are generally designed for shorter ranges due to a smaller cyclic prefix, in-home and enterprise applications.

-IEEE 802.15.4m defines PHY and MAC for low rate communications services (where throughputs range from 50 kb/s to 6.25 Mb/s) such as smart grid and machine to machine applications.
+IEEE 802.15.4 defines PHY and MAC for low rate communications services (where throughputs range from 50 kb/s to 6.25 Mb/s) such as smart grid and machine to machine applications.

-P1900.7 activities are still on-going with the intention to reach working group letter ballot by the end of 2014.
-They have two proposals for PHY, one proposing multi-carrier modulation and the other proposing direct sequence spread spectrum (DSSS).
+P1900.7 has two proposals for PHY, one proposing multi-carrier modulation and the other proposing direct sequence spread spectrum (DSSS).
 The group is leaning towards the use of carrier sense multiple access (CSMA) MAC.

-IEEE 802.22 and its amendments propose physical layer (PHY) and medium access control layer (MAC) that is designed for long distance regional area networks with typical ranges of 10 km up to 30 km as a result of a larger orthogonal frequency division multiplexing (OFDM) and orthogonal frequency division multiple access (OFDMA) FFT size and a larger cyclic prefix (CP).
+IEEE 802.22 and its amendments propose physical layer (PHY) and medium access control layer (MAC) that is designed for long distance regional area networks with typical ranges of 10 km up to 30 km as a result of a larger Orthogonal Frequency Division Multiplexing (OFDM) and Orthogonal Frequency Division Multiple Access (OFDMA) with larger FFT size (1024 and 2048) and a larger cyclic prefix (CP).
 Such a CP can absorb channel delay spreads of as much as 74 us.
 MAC features use time division multiple access (TDMA) time division duplex (TDD) that allow downlink (DL) and uplink (UL) designs which accomodate distances of up to 100 km.
 Cognitive radio capabilities such as sensing, beaconing and database access have been added to accommodate for dynamic spectrum sharing.
 Additional security sublayer has been added to protect cognitive functions.
 Spectrum management functions have also been added to manage channel allocations dynamically when the channel availability is not guaranteed e. g. in the TV Broadcast VHF and UHF Bands between 54 MHz to 862 MHz.

 The new revision PAR proposes additional capabilities that will allow 802.22 systems to operate in bands that allow spectrum sharing between primary services and opportunistic communications devices (e. g.
-Incumbent Access, Priority Access and General Authorized Access in the 3.55 to 3.65 GHz in the United States).
-The revision PAR will modify the spectrum management framework to align 802.22 to be used in these other bands that may require slightly different operation – e. g. real time push from the database (spectrum access system).
+Incumbent Access, Priority Access and General Authorized Access in the 3.55 to 3.7 GHz in the United States).
+The revision PAR will modify the spectrum management framework to align 802.22 to be used in these other bands that may require slightly different operation – e. g. interfacing to a Spectrum Access System (SAS).